Teen and Young Adult Social Skills Group

 Who are the instructors?

-Under the guidance and supervision of Melinda Dolan, a licensed and certified speech-language pathologist, master’s speech-language pathology students meet with their assigned clients one-on-one and work collaboratively to plan and lead the group time.
+Under the guidance and supervision of Desiree Stone, a licensed and certified speech-language pathologist, master’s speech-language pathology students meet with their assigned clients one-on-one and work collaboratively to plan and lead the group time.

 Where can I get more information or enroll?